 Altcoins outpace market leaders

 Among the top ten cryptocurrencies by market cap, altcoins showed even stronger gains than Bitcoin.
 Cardano rose approximately 5%, Dogecoin added 4.7%, and Solana gained 3.7%.
-The CoinDesk 20 index climbed 3.7% overall, with every single constituent finishing the day in positive territory.
+The CoinDesk 20 index climbed 3.7% to sum up, with every single constituent finishing the day in positive territory.
 Sui led the pack with a 6.7% gain, followed by Cardano at 5.8%.

 Additionally, AI-related tokens saw notable gains - FET and Render ranked among the biggest daily gainers, supported by broad-based market enthusiasm.